How to Put Lights On a Christmas Tree

 Once all of the lights are on your tree, connect them to the power strip and turn them on.
 Take a step back and sort of squint at the tree.
 That will make any bare spots show up more clearly as dark areas on the tree.

 Once you’ve identified the bare spots, rearrange the lights to fill them in.
-Or if it’s looking really bare, add a couple strands of lights.
+Or if it’s looking really bare, add a couple of extra strands of lights.

 Why You Should Consider Using a Smart Plug